The Concord Community Club: From Closed RSL to Cultural Landmark

 Inside, the design moves between distinct precincts, each with its own character but connected by a consistent material language of stone, warm timber, and patterned tile.

-The Piazza — the main bar and dining area is anchored by an expansive marble-topped bar with leather upholstery and underlit detailing.
-Above, exposed timber trusses and skylights flood the space with natural light.
-The blue-and-white checkerboard floor tiles are a nod to the Croatian sahovnica (checkerboard), a national symbol woven subtly into the design rather than applied as decoration.
-It's the kind of detail that resonates deeply with the community without alienating visitors unfamiliar with the reference.
+The Piazza -- the main bar and dining area is anchored by a large marble-topped bar with leather upholstery and underlit detailing.
+Above, exposed timber trusses and skylights bring natural light into the space.
+The blue-and-white checkerboard floor tiles are a nod to the Croatian sahovnica (checkerboard), a national symbol worked into the design rather than applied as decoration.
+It is the kind of detail that means something to the community without confusing visitors who do not know the reference.

-The Lounge Bar — a darker, more intimate space with rich timber panelling, deep burgundy velvet seating, and a fluted timber bar front.
-Hanging greenery and decorative lighting give it a sense of warmth.
-This room serves a different mood — quieter conversations, after-dinner drinks, a members' retreat.
+The Lounge Bar -- a darker, more intimate space with timber panelling, deep burgundy velvet seating, and a fluted timber bar front.
+Hanging greenery and decorative lighting give it warmth.
+This room is for a different mood: quieter conversations, after-dinner drinks, a members' retreat.

-The Open Kitchen — featuring a Forni Valoriani wood-fired pizza oven and an exposed commercial grill, the kitchen puts food production on display.
+The Open Kitchen -- featuring a Forni Valoriani wood-fired pizza oven and an exposed commercial grill, the kitchen puts food production on display.
 Copper pendant lights and stonework give it a Mediterranean village feel.
-It's a smart move — visible kitchens build trust and create theatre.
+Visible kitchens build trust and create theatre, and this one does both well.

-Throughout the venue, Croatian heritage appears in thoughtful, layered ways.
+Throughout the venue, Croatian heritage appears in layered, considered ways.
 Historical city names are engraved on walls.
 Stonework references Dalmatian building traditions.
 Arched openings and shuttered windows evoke Mediterranean streetscapes.
-Even the amenities — with backlit oval mirrors, marble-topped vanities, and brass fixtures — carry the same level of finish.
+Even the amenities, with backlit oval mirrors, marble-topped vanities, and brass fixtures, carry the same level of finish.

 As Kurtovic noted in an interview with Vjesnik TV: "What surprises people most is the attention to detail.
 From the Croatian stonework to the historical city names engraved on the walls, people feel like they've stepped into a piece of Croatia."